atlas77-lang/Atlas77/README.md

 The v0.5 is a complete rewrite of Atlas77, it aligns better with the end goal of the language (see [_Goal of the language_](#goal-of-the-language)).
+> [!Note]
-> NB: up until the v1.0 the language will always be in alpha, tho I'll try to make every release as stable as possible.
+> Up until the v1.0 the language will always be in alpha, tho I'll try to make every release as stable as possible.
 > I hope I can release the v0.5 this month (January 2025).
 >
 > [Temporary documentation](https://atlas77-lang.github.io/atlas77-docs/docs/latest/index.html)